 Unfortunately, two weeks ago, Gary was not in church because his father's condition had worsened, and Gary was at the hospital with him and his family.
 Gary's father died later that evening, and we prayed for their family that night.

+Last week, Wendy and Gary were out of town, so we didn't see them at church.
 This morning, as we got settled in our pew, Wendy came in to her usual spot behind us and said good morning to everyone.
 Gary came in just a few moments behind her.
 Halie, with her mouth wide open and her eyes as big as saucers said, "Mommy, he came back!"

 Not understanding at all what was going through your head, I said, "Yes, Gary's back," very casually.